Phantas0s/devdash/README-PREPAR.md

 You can:

 * Copy past the config in a new file (`monitoring.yml`, for example)
-* Run DevDash: `devdash -config <config_filename>.yml`
+* Run DevDash: `devdash -config monitoring.yml`

 Congratulation!
 You just created your first dashboard.
 DevDash will simply send a request every `600` seconds to `https://www.web-techno.net` and display the response's status code.

 # Authorization and permissions

-Some services need some authorization for Devdash to pull the data into your shiny terminal.
+Some services need credentials and permissions for Devdash to pull the data into your shiny terminal.
 Here are the detailed step by step to create these permissions:

 ## Google Data